GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ![Template Fields 2](template-stuff-2.png)

 But we can do a little better, still.
 Let's remove the width, letting the flow system do all the work.
-We'll set a margin, add a texture, and some more fixed widths.
+We'll set a margin, add a texture, and fixed widths only where necessary.

 ```xml
 <Template Name="test-label" Width="48" FontStyle="Short-Normal16" />